graymainer/Garrys-Chronicles/README.md

 Garry's Chronicles, (originally titled "Gunman to Gmod") is a project that started back in November 2017 that aimed to port Gunman Chronicles maps to Garry's Mod.
-Unfortunately, the projected died shortly after its release, but the first chapter remained fully ported.
+Unfortunately, the project died shortly after its release, but the first chapter remained fully ported.